IanTeda/old.hugo.ianteda.com/content/blog/2017-05-03-rule-8-eye-and-ear.md

 ---
 type: blog
-title: Rule 8 - Keep one eye open and your ear to the ground.
+title: Rule 8 - Keep One Eye Open And An Ear To The Ground
 description: Take the long slow way around site, keeping one eye open and your ear to the ground.
+excerpt: In strategy it is important to see distant things as if they were close and to take a distanced view of close things.
+Miyamoto Musashi.
 date: 2017-05-03
 categories: ["engineering"]
 series: [ "The Engineering Rule Book" ]
 cover: cover-central-roof
-slug: rule-8-eye-and-ear
+slug: rule-8-keep-one-eye-open
 ---

 {{< blockquote quote="Blinding ignorance does mislead us.
 O!
 Wretched mortals, open your eyes!" author="Leonardo da Vinci">}}